bparanj/crystal/electronics/terms/power.md

 Just as a car engine converts fuel energy to mechanical power (horsepower), electrical devices convert electrical energy to other forms (light, heat, motion) measured in watts.

-Would you like me to expand on any part of this analogy?

 In electronics, a watt (W) is a unit of power, which is the rate at which energy is consumed or produced in a circuit.
 It is named after James Watt, a Scottish inventor and engineer.

 Power (P) is the product of voltage (V) and current (I):